virajparikh/Beer-League/README.md

 -show team info on hover - working.

-Phase 2
+####Phase 2

 -uses pre-defined schedule; differentiates automatically depending on league size.
 Accounts for bye week.
 Working.

 -capture scores by week: working.

-	Schedule updates with MANUAL page refresh.
+*	On saving scores, Schedule and save scores modal update with MANUAL page refresh.
 Work in progress.

 -Win/Loss calculated automatically on score entry, standings update dynamically without manual refresh.

 -Standings sortable by column by manually clicking table head.

-WHAT ISN'T WORKING --
+##WHAT ISN'T WORKING --

-After saving a round of scores, you need to manually refresh page.
-Otherwise, schedule table and save scores modal will not be properly updated.
+After saving a round of scores, you __need to manually refresh page__.
+Everything is saved properly, but requires page refresh to show up.
+Otherwise, schedule table and save scores modal will not be properly updated until the next refresh.

 If you delete a team from the middle of the teams list, score assignments will be off.
 Just don't delete a team from middle of field.